TonySac/Ender3NG-Build/preparing.md

 :warning: Be careful with sharp tools and heat sources.

 I used a deburring tool and a small pick to remove brims and clean up the edges.
 I also ran a lighter along the parts to remove discoloration and further smooth things out.

-{: .note }
-:pencil: A heat gun would probably be a better choice.
+>A heat gun would probably be a better choice.

 # Heat Inserts